-This tutorial is split in two parts.
+This tutorial is split in three parts.

 Part I treats the Genomic Dataset that are available through Janggu which can be directly consumed by your keras model.
 The tutorial illustates how to access genomics data from various widely used file formats, including FASTA, BAM, BIGWIG, BED and GFF for the purpose of using them as input to a deep learning application.
 It illustrates a range of parameters to adapt the read out of genomics data and it shows how the predictions or feature activities of a neural network in numpy format can be converted to a genomic coverage representation that can in turn be exported to BIGWIG file format or visualized directly via a genome browser-like plot.

-Part II treats utilities that are directed against defining a neural network, based on keras and how to automatically produce summary figures or statistics using callback functions.
+Part II treats utilities for defining a neural networks based on keras.